 As arc clouds propagate away from the tropical disturbance, they visibly emerge from underneath the central dense overcast that can obscure them from visible an infrared satellite view.
 Therefore, when arc clouds are identified using satellites, they are often in the middle to later stages of their lifecycles.
-Hence, the first mechanism (enhanced low level outflow) is likely occurring at the time of satellite identification, while the latter two mechanisms (downdrafts and cooling/drying of the boundary layer) have already occurred (though they may still be in the aircraft, GPS dropsonde and satellite data).
-This necessitates that the arc clouds be identified and sampled as early in their lifecycle as possible using available aircraft observations (e.g. flightlevel, GPS dropsonde and Doppler radar data) and satellites (e.g. visible, infrared and microwave imagery).
+Hence, the mechanism of enhanced low-level outflow is likely occurring at the time of satellite identification, while the mechanism of cooling/drying of the boundary layer has already occurred (though the effects may still be observable in the aircraft, GPS dropsonde and satellite data).
+This necessitates that the arc clouds be identified and sampled as early in their lifecycle as possible using available aircraft observations (e.g. flight-level, GPS dropsonde and Doppler radar data) and satellites (e.g. visible, infrared and microwave imagery).